SIMLabHAW/SIMLab-Emergency-Simulator/README.md

 Many of the already implemented features are listed on a <a href="https://docs.google.com/spreadsheets/d/1kEWTkjUGEv1Msgwj1EuNwlg2URnYAXst4ZItrPl_gXs/edit?usp=sharing" target="_blank"> GoogleSpreadsheet</a>.
 However, there are more general ideas to further improve the Usability, Application and Codebase:

 #### Usability
-- Create an *easy to navigate* website containing the wiki, pictures and other media.
+- Create an *easy to navigate* website containing the wiki, pictures and an interactive preview.
 - Evaluate the possibility of creating an installer for improved usability.
 - Create a localized (e.g. german) version.